Irenaios of Jerusalem: Dismissal and replacement

-Since assuming office, Patriarch Teophilos III immediately initiated legal procedures in Israeli courts to cancel the sales of the buildings, claiming that the sales had not been approved by the Synod (the ruling body of the Greek Church), and that the finance director responsible for the sale, Nikolas Papadimos, had received money from Ateret Cohanim to advance the deal and had committed acts of theft and corruption involving funds of the Patriarchate.
+Upon assuming office, Patriarch Theophilos III immediately initiated legal procedures in Israeli courts to cancel the sales of the buildings, claiming that the sales had not been approved by the Synod (the ruling body of the Greek Church), and that the finance director responsible for the sale, Nikolas Papadimos, had received money from Ateret Cohanim to advance the deal and had committed acts of theft and corruption involving funds of the Patriarchate.
 It was also argued that the price paid for the buildings by Ateret Cohanim was significantly lower than their market value.
 Still, in June 2022, Israel's Supreme Court ruled that Ateret Cohanim had purchased the properties legally, and that the three properties in Jerusalem's Old City now legally belong to the Jewish organization.

 Post dismissal

 After his dismissal, Irenaios took up residence in a small apartment on the top floor of the building of the Greek Patriarchate of Jerusalem.
 From February 2008 until 2015, Irenaios did not leave this apartment, receiving food from his supporters via a basket tied to a rope lowered down from his apartment to the surrounding streets, and claiming he was imprisoned there by Theophilos III, while the Greek Patriarchate claimed that Irenaios had voluntarily imprisoned himself, and was free to leave his apartment, but preferred to remain locked up inside in protest for not accepting his legal deposition.
 In 2011, Irenaios confirmed in an interview given to Israeli newspaper Haaretz that he was not prevented from leaving the building, but didn't do so out of fear he might not be able to return.

 Suffering from pulmonary disease, Irenaios left the building in November 2015 for surgery.
-Patriarch Teophilos III went to the hospital to visit Irenaios, who returned to his apartment in the Greek Patriarchate after recovering.
-In what was interpreted as a possible sign of reconciliation, Irenaios voluntarily left his apartment again in March 2016 to attend a reception in honor of Patriarch Teophilos III.
+Patriarch Theophilos III went to the hospital to visit Irenaios, who returned to his apartment in the Greek Patriarchate after recovering.
+In what was interpreted as a possible sign of reconciliation, Irenaios voluntarily left his apartment again in March 2016 to attend a reception in honor of Patriarch Theophilos III.

-However, in 2019 Irenaios sent a letter to the Consulate of Greece in Jerusalem, in which he claimed he continued to live in a state of "de facto" imprisonment, asserting that his Greek passport had been stolen from him, and that Patriarch Teophilos III was attempting to have him transferred to a monastery near Jericho, against his will.
+However, in 2019 Irenaios sent a letter to the Consulate of Greece in Jerusalem, in which he claimed he continued to live in a state of "de facto" imprisonment, asserting that his Greek passport had been stolen from him, and that Patriarch Theophilos III was attempting to have him transferred to a monastery near Jericho, against his will.
 Irenaios was granted assistance from the Greek government, and, in August 2019, he arrived in a wheelchair at Ben Gurion International Airport and boarded a flight to Athens.

 Death

 Irenaios died after a long illness in Athens, on January 10, 2023, at the age of 83.
-Patriarch Teophilos III had refused Irenaios to be buried in Jerusalem.
-He was buried in his birthplace of Samos.
+He was buried in his birthplace of Samos as Patriarch Theophilos III refused to allow Irenaios to be buried in Jerusalem.